climate-resource/bookshelf/README.rst

 .. sec-begin-license

-Licensed under MIT.
-See the LICENSE file for more information
+Bookshelf is licensed under MIT.
+See the LICENSE file for more information.
+The hosted books may be licensed under different conditions.
+The license for a specific book can be found in a Book's metadata.

 .. sec-end-license
 .. sec-end-long-description